St Mary's Church, Higham Ferrers: History and description

-The present church was founded by a charter of King Henry III in about 1220, with the tower being the last part of the first phase to be completed in about 1250.
-A large proportion of the original church survives to the present.
+The present church was founded by a charter of King Henry III in about 1220, with the tower being completed in about 1250.
+A large proportion of the original church survives.
 The next phase of building, in about 1320, was the widening of the north aisle and the replacement of the nave arcade, to allow for the insertion of the Lady Chapel.
 Additional windows were added to the chancel and the south aisle.

-The clerestory and the low pitched roof, with parapets is from the early 15th century, possibly under the auspices of Bishop Henry Chichele, later Archbishop of Canterbury.
+The clerestory and the low pitched roof, with parapets, is from the early 15th century, possibly under the auspices of Bishop Henry Chichele, later Archbishop of Canterbury.
 Chichele also had the rood screen and choir stalls with their misericords installed in about 1425.
-It is worth noting that Archbishop Chichele also had All Souls College, Oxford built, and there is a definite family resemblance between both sets of misericords, it is possible that the same carver, possibly Richard Tyllock, created both.
+Archbishop Chichele also had All Souls College, Oxford built, and there is a resemblance between both sets of misericords, it is possible that the same carver, possibly Richard Tyllock, created both.

-In 1631, the spire and part of the tower collapsed, and was then repaired shortly afterwards.
+In 1631, the spire and part of the tower collapsed, and were repaired shortly afterwards.
 This was the last work performed on the fabric of the church.
-Simon Jenkins, in his England's Thousand Best Churches, describes the spire as "one of the finest in a county famous for spires" Two restorations took place during the 19th century, but both seem to have been sympathetically performed.
+Simon Jenkins, in his England's Thousand Best Churches, describes the spire as "one of the finest in a county famous for spires".
+Two restorations took place during the 19th century, but both seem to have been sympathetically performed.
 The spire is 174 ft high.
 The tower contains a ring of ten bells, the previous eight having been restored and rehung in a new frame, together with two new bells, in 2014 by John Taylor & Co, Loughborough, the project marking the 600th anniversary of Henry Chichele's consecration as Archbishop of Canterbury.
 167 full peals were rung on the eight bells and thirty three have now been rung on the ten, one being in a new "method", Regnum Diutissime ("the longest reign") Delight Royal in honour of the Queen having become the longest-reigning British monarch.

-One of the chief glories of the church is the west porch.
-Built between 1270 and 1280, it is almost certainly the work of one of the foreign masons employed in the rebuilding of Westminster Abbey, the style and quality of the work here closely resembling the porch of the North transept of the Abbey.
+The west porch was built between 1270 and 1280.
+It is almost certainly the work of one of the foreign masons employed in the rebuilding of Westminster Abbey, the style and quality of the work here closely resembling the porch of the North transept of the Abbey.
 Simon Jenkins, awarding St Mary's three stars, says:

 The west front of the tower is little short of sensational, a gallery of medieval decoration attributed to French masons from Westminster.
 The twin doors are framed with carvings and a Tree of Jesse rising from a central shaft.
 The unusual roundels in the tympanum, based on illuminated manuscripts, are of New Testament scenes.
 Sculpture dots each front, including on the north a charming man making music while locked in the stocks.
 Some of the niches have excellent modern statues in them.